ory/sdk/clients/client/rust/docs/IdentityApi.md

 ## extend_session

-> crate::models::Session extend_session(id)
+> models::Session extend_session(id)
 Extend a Session

 Calling this endpoint extends the given session ID.
 If `session.earliest_possible_extend` is set it will only extend the session after the specified time has passed.
+This endpoint returns per default a 204 No Content response on success.
+Older Ory Network projects may return a 200 OK response with the session in the body.
+Returning the session as part of the response will be deprecated in the future and should not be relied upon.
+This endpoint ignores consecutive requests to extend the same session and returns a 404 error in those scenarios.
+This endpoint also returns 404 errors if the session does not exist.
 Retrieve the session ID from the `/sessions/whoami` endpoint / `toSession` SDK method.

 ### Parameters